-Particulars As at 31 March 2024 As at 31 March 2023 larch 2023 Total demand Amount paid under protest Total demand Amount paid under protest Income Tax Act, 1961 76.81 15.36 76.81 15.36 Other matter 45.00 - : 45.00 -
+Particulars As at 31 March 2025 As at 31 March 2024 Total demand Amount paid under protest Total demand Amount paid under protest Income Tax Act, 1961 135.27 15,36 76.81 15,36 Other matter 45.00 92: 45.00 -

 - (a) The Company has received an assessment order for financial year 2016-17 whereby an addition of INR 91.70 has been made to the total income of the Company.
-The addition pertains to unexplained creditors, unexplained expenses, unexplained salaries, fegal and professional expenses claimed as deduction under Section 37 of the Income Tax Act, 1961 and differences in commission expenses as per books and 3CD report.
-The Company has deposited INR 15.36 against total demand of INR 76.81 and has filed an appeal before the Commissioner of Income-tax (Appeals) against the said addition which is pending for disposal. - (b) During the year ended 31 March 2017, the Company terminated the services of an employee (who was on probation at the time of termination), following which he filed a suit before the Delhi High Court claiming wrongful termination of employment and seeking compensation of INR 45.00 towards damages and losses.
+The addition pertains to certain disallowances under Section 37 of the Income Tax Act, 1961 and differences in commission expenses as per books and 3CD report.
+The Company has deposited INR 15.36 against total demand of INR 76.81 and has filed an appeal before the Commissioner of Income-tax (Appeals) against the said addition which is pending for disposal. - (b) The Company has received an assessment order for financial year 2022-23 whereby an addition of INR 197.74 has been made to the total income of the Company.
+The addition pertains to certain disallowances under Section 37 of the Income Tax Act, 1961 a Further, additions have also been made on account of non deduction of TDS on various expenses.
+Accordingly, a demand of INR 58.46 has been raised against which the Company has filed an appeal before the Commissioner of Income-tax (Appeals) which is pending for disposal. - (c) During the year ended 31 March 2017, the Company terminated the services of an employee (who was on probation at the time of termination), following which he filed a suit before the Delhi High Court claiming wrongful termination of employment and seeking compensation of INR 45.00 towards damages and losses.
 The matter was dismissed by the said court.
 The employee filed an appeal before the Delhi High Court which is pending for hearing and final disposal.
-This matter was instituted against the Company prior to its acquisition by the current shareholders and is covered under specific indemnities provided by the erstwhile shareholders. - (c) In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under Employees Provident Fund and Miscellaneous Provisions Act, 1952.
+This matter was instituted against the Company prior to its acquisition by the current shareholders and is covered under specific indemnities provided by the erstwhile shareholders. - (d) In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under Employees Provident Fund and Miscellaneous Provisions Act, 1952.
 The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods.